Carbon Monoxide Alarm Information

 - Signal for help!
 Wave a flashlight or clothing item/cloth at the window to let the fire department know where you are located.

 When detected early, portable fire extinguishers can put out small fires saving lives and property.
-Learn how to operate a portable fire extinguisher.
+Watch the training video below to learn how to operate a portable fire extinguisher.
 If a fire spreads beyond a small area, do not attempt to extinguish the fire.
 Evacuate the area immediately and call 9-1-1.

 To operate a fire extinguisher, remember the acronym P.A.S.S.: